-"If they were teaching people to be prepared for change," Young sensitivity of many students in our society, it is most impressive," said Young.
+"If they were teaching people by the Sailing Club, folk singing said, "instead of reflecting the games and activities, and the Gor- we would not be in the midst of illa Theatre's presentation of the a revolution now, if black people sensitivity of many students in our society, it is most impressive," said Young.
 He said, however, that many students and "leaders" were "astute at only pointing out what's terday that he was "most anwrong, but have little creativity when it comes to how it will be corrected."
 I can't believe that if favor of the referendum prothey put their minds to it, they can't come up with a solution."

-Young's speech centered around the role that the University should Detroit", he said, but it was not There seems to be a definite play in alleviating the domestic ills of America.
-He pointed out the plight of the Negro, and some of the historical and psychological to make the effort to "civilize America.'
+Young's speech centered around play in alleviating the domestic ills of America.
+He pointed out the plight of the Negro, and some of the historical and psychological reasons for it.
+He urged students to make the effort to "civilize America."

 Young said that many liberals were "adept at identifying injustice when it's far away."
-He said that as a rule it seemed that the further away the injustice "the greater the intensity of concern.
-Some people today are concerned about the little brown people who are fighting in Viet-Nam, while two blocks away, little brown The final alternative is designed people are starving."
+He said current Juniors a choice of three that as a rule it seemed that the further away the injustice "the greater the intensity of concern.
+Some people today are concerned about the little brown people who are fighting in Viet-Nam, while two blocks away, little brown people are starving.'

 Those who are against progress have a real conviction about mony on Yale University's Chubb it," Young said.
 "The general problem with the liberals is that they don't have the same stamina native provides that a "distinas the conservatives."
-As an exam- guished guest" come to Notre ple, Young pointed out how twen- Dame for a period of several ty Southern Senators can bottle days to a week.
+As an exam-guished guest" come to Notre ple, Young pointed out how twen- Dame for a period of several ty Southern Senators can bottle days to a week.
 During this up domestic legislation and how time the recipient of the Award right-wing elements such as the Klu Klux Klan are so devoted to their cause that they spend count- either in small discussion groups less hours on their work.
 "We have or in seminar.
-He would be a real manpower problem," Young housed with Seniors living in dorms and would "share, as much said.

-"I will believe you are for real, when your concern for justice and equality is reflected in South Bend and the University," Young said. be presented with the Award.
-He suggested that the number Witt said, "It has become of students at Notre Dame be in- the tradition here at Notre Dame creased so that more non-white that each class have its one students can have the opportun- big event.
-The Sophomores have ity to receive a college education. their Literary Festival, the Jun-It is obvious to everyone today, iorshave the Junior-Parent Weekhe said, that the Negro finds him-end, and, up until this time, self lacking the qualifications for the Seniors have always had certain jobs, "not because of an the Patriot of the Year Award. accident of birth, but because But the Patriot Award has now he has been denied educational shown itself to be no more than opportunity." an insubstantial ritual.
-This is same nations have to learn to rioters was white," Young said. sixty-five and out of the decisionlive together.
-"You've got to get "It was our most integrated riot making process."
-Executive Director of the Na- along together, you can't afford and therefore the most violent.'
+He would be a real manpower problem," Young housed with Seniors living in dorms and would "share, as much of students at Notre Dame be in- the tradition here at Notre Dame creased so that more non-white that each class have its one students can have the opportun- big event.
+The Sophomores have ity to receive a college education. their Literary Festival, the Jun-It is obvious to everyone today, iors have the Junior-Parent Weekhe said, that the Negro finds him-end, and, up until this time, self lacking the qualifications for the Seniors have always had certain jobs, "not because of an the Patriot of the Year Award. accident of birth, but because But the Patriot Award has now he has been denied educational shown itself to be no more than opportunity.'